How to Sign Up for Traffic School: Quick and Easy Steps

 Share this:

-Then you can pick a school from the DMV’s list of approved programs.
+Then, pick a school from the DMV’s list of approved programs.

 Key Takeaways